aai-institute/pyDVL/docs/value/index.md

     ??? tip "Squashing scores"
         pyDVL offers a dedicated [function
-        composition][pydvl.valuation.score.compose_score] for scorer functions which
+        composition][pydvl.valuation.scorers.utils.compose_score] for scorer functions which
         can be used to squash a score.
-The following is defined in module [score][pydvl.valuation.score]:
+The following is defined in the module [scorers][pydvl.valuation.scorers]:
         ```python
         import numpy as np
         from pydvl.valuation.score import compose_score